afrendeiro/afrendeiro.github.io/_posts/2014-11-23-playing_with_cellprofiler.md

 In this small rotation project, I optimized the usage of existing computational tools for the analysis of image-based chemical screens at the single-cell level.

 ##<a href="{{page.url}}#background" name="background">Background</a>
-While there is increasing need for the discovery of new drugs, the number of new approved drugs per decade is in a fast decline.
+While there is increasing need for the discovery of new drugs, the number of new approved drugs per decade is in fast decline.
 In response to this, high-throughput screening of chemical compounds is a tool that is increasingly more used and in high demand due to its ability to investigate hundreds of thousands of compounds in a relatively short time.

 Image-based screens are able to measure hundreds of cellular and sub-cellular features quantitatively and are therefore extremely powerful.
 Although generally slower than other screening methods, the amount and variety of data acquired in high-throughput image-based screening is unsurpassed.
 It's ability to have single-cell measurements is a quality which only very recently is starting to be acquired in other fields of molecular biology, and thus makes it by excellence a data-rich method.